rudolfdobias/eet-cli/README.md

 ...
 Just pass an escaped JSON string with fields listed above and everything should work.
 The response is also in JSON and contains FIK, BKP, PKP or error code.

+And for the record - referenced keys must be in PEM format.

 ### Footnote

 I don't expect you would use this but if you do, do it without any warranty or support.
-Blame Babiš and .NET Core framework, in which is practically impossible to code the EET client.

 Cheers.